 For the Harry Potter Fan & Aspiring Film Maker

-The first three books on our shelf are all about something we love in this family, the Harry Potter world!
+The first books on our shelf are all about something we love in this family, the Harry Potter world!
 There are three books currently available, Harry Potter Film Wizardry, Harry Potter Page to Screen and The Case of Beasts (about Fantastic Beasts).
 These books are so much fun with lots of goodies included.
 These books are perfect for your Harry Potter fan and your aspiring film maker.
 It will help your young director watch the movies with a new, critical eye.

 For The Younger Aspiring Film Maker